mikedijkstra/stencil/README.md

 ### Sass Compiler

 The main Sass file is `sass/application.sass` which will be compiled and combined with all the CSS files found in `vendor` and saved as `assets/application.css`.
 The file will then be minified and saved as `assets/application.min.css`.
-The `vendor` files will be added to the start of the file.
+The `vendor` files will be added to the start of the compiled file.

 ####  Third party CSS

-1. Copy the compiled CSS file into `vendor`.
+1. Copy CSS file into `vendor`.

 That’s it!
 It will be automatically appended to your `application.css` and `appliction.min.css` files.

+### Coding system
++ Variables are set in `global/_variables.sass`
++ Create re-usable blocks of code in `modules/`
++ Add custom CSS to `_base`
++ Put quick fixes in `_shame` to be refactored later!

 ### Coding style
 + Use soft-tabs with a **two space indent**.